NLog/NLog.github.io/_posts/2023-05-30-nlog-5-2-trim-warnings.md

 - `Layout.Register`-Method replaced by `RegisterLayout<T>`-extension-method
 - `LayoutRenderer.Register`-Method replaced by `RegisterLayoutRenderer<T>`-extension-method

-NLog v5.2 will no longer perform any assembly loading and scanning during initialization, unless explicitly requested by the user.
-NLog will also automatically skip requests for assembly loading, when it detects that assembly types are already registered.
-This means NLog will skip the `<extensions>`-section when NLog detects relevant types are already registered the recommended way.

 For normal NLog users these changes should not give any noise.
 The more advanced NLog users and maintainers of NLog-extension-libraries, are encouraged to move away from the obsoleted methods, and provide alternative way without using dynamic assembly loading.

-When enabling NET trimming on application publish, then make sure that NLog-configuration file, doesn’t depend on `<extensions>`-section and dynamic assembly loading.
-The NET trimming build-warnings about dynamic assembly loading issue has been suppressed in NLog v5.2, since it is no longer used unless explictly requested.
-The next major version of NLog will extract all logic for dynamic assembly loading into a separate nuget-package.

 If having questions or problems about these changes, then one is wellcome to open [GitHub Issue](https://github.com/NLog/NLog/issues)